 Top Great Lakes Region Schools for a Bachelor's in Other Agriculture

-Any student pursuing a degree in a bachelor's degree in other agriculture needs to take a look at Ohio State University - Main Campus.
+Any student who is interested in a bachelor's degree in other agriculture has to look into Ohio State University - Main Campus.
 Located in the city of Columbus, Ohio State is a public university with a fairly large student population.

-After graduating, other agriculture bachelor's recipients typically earn an average of $71,570 in the first five years of their career.
+Soon after graduation, other agriculture bachelor's recipients typically make an average of $71,570 in the first five years of their career.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.